dthelegend/diss/main.typ

 === Logging

-Although logging is supported, I am not very happy with the implementation of logging as it is, it could be better with use of the native logging rather than using a CSV writer.
+Although logging is supported, I am not very happy with the implementation of logging as it is, it could be better with use of the native logging combined with structured logging rather than using a CSV writer.

 == Future development

 The project is adequately laid out for supporting future development and especially 3rd party libraries and integrations for adding new problems, reductions, and solvers, and integrating it into modern applications.
 In future I would like to better document the APIs that are exposed and produce a more expansive set of solvers.
 Due to the underlying flexibility if tge code, I can see this becoming the basis of a new library of reductions and solvers for the Rust programming language.

-Potentially, using PyO3 for Rust, this project could be extended to provide APIs for python, providing a fast solver platform for researchers to implement their own solvers.

-Providing a toolkit to build hard optimisation problem solvers is also what I believe is the largest contribution of this project.
-The code is released under the LGPL license, for the advancement of research and the benefit of all.
+Potentially, using PyO3 for Rust, this project could be extended to provide APIs for python, providing a fast solver platform for a wider audience of researchers and students to implement their own solvers.
+Providing a toolkit to build hard optimisation problem solvers and reducers is also what I believe is the largest contribution of this project.
+The code is released under the LGPL license and available on #link("github", "https://github.com/dthelegend/diss") and will be renamed "optimise-rs".

 = Summary

-Summary
-]
+Key potential future directions are better documenting the exposed APIs, implementing a more expansive set of solver algorithms, providing Python bindings via PyO3, and positioning QuboSAT as a generalized toolkit for developing solvers for hard optimization problems across domains, including quantum computing applications that could leverage the QUBO reductions.

+Overall, this work demonstrated the feasibility of using QUBO reductions for SAT solving and provided a flexible codebase that can serve as a foundation for further research into high-performance optimization solvers leveraging both classical parallel computing and quantum computing techniques.